Here, I round up the 21 best content marketing tools I rely on to run content websites across various niches.

 Also try: ProWritingAid, Antidote

 ProWritingAid is a comparable alternative to Grammarly.
 It offers a desktop app and additional reports for improving content quality.
 If you’d rather use a grammar checker without relying on internet access, check out Antidote.
+If you’re new to marketing, you might be wondering, what is a slogan?

 2. Hemingway App